alexacallmebaka/kobayashi/README.md

 Feel free to nest bold and italic text, as well as include them in other elements which have text content (e.g. headers).

 Paragraphs are made up of lines of text.
-To end a paragraph, use two newlines after the final sentence.
 The "@" character can appear in paragraphs no problem, but "\*", "/" and "\\" will need to be escaped by prefixing them with a "\\".

+To end a header, subheader, or paragraph use two newlines.
+Single newlines will be treated as spaces.

 ### Example
 Here is a simple example of a `.kby` file.

 ```
 @Hello, world!

 @@This is a /subheader/.

 Mai *best girl*.
 /Kuroneko is *brilliant*/.